 Charity Navigator is a great way to find your nonprofit's transparency rating.

 3. Delegate and Distribute

 Behind every successful nonprofit is a strong leader and an even stronger team.
 A good nonprofit leader has to be passionate, charismatic, and financially capable.
-However, a great nonprofit leader knows how to rely on his team for the responsibilities she does not have the time for.
+However, great nonprofit leaders know how to rely on their team for the responsibilities they do not have time for.

-- what she would like to be doing
+- What they would like to be doing,